 - Lemon Blueberry Cake

-- Zest of 1 unwaxed orange* (or sub 2 teaspoons orange extract)
+- 2 tablespoons orange zest (use unwaxed oranges - or sub 2 teaspoons orange extract) *

 - 1 teaspoon vanilla extract